-To make simply cut the tortillas into triangular pieces and place them on a baking sheet.
+To make, simply cut the tortillas into triangular pieces and place them on a baking sheet.
 Spray with oil and sprinkle with salt.
 Simply place the prepared tortillas under the broiler for a few minutes until they are slightly crisp.

 They’re amazing served warm with our Blender Salsa (Restaurant Style) or Roasted Red Pepper Hummus.
 Making small changes like this adds up when making your family healthier.
 If you ask us, we like the heartiness of these tortilla chips better.

 This recipe makes a TON of salsa.
-It never fails when the first batch comes out so do the kids from everywhere.
-We usually can get the whole batch to last a week, if were lucky!
+It never fails.
+When the first batch comes out, so do the kids from everywhere.
+We can usually get the whole batch to last a week, if were lucky!

 Blender Salsa (Restaurant Style)